Esma'il Mass'oud

 He was educated in École spéciale militaire de Saint-Cyr in Paris and Royal Military Academy Sandhurst in London.
 Esma'il Mirza was appointed by George VI a Knight Commander of Order of the Star of India and a Knight of the Order of the White Eagle in Russia by Tsar Nicholas II.
-He returned to Iran in 1916 and died at age of 81 in 1968 in Esfahan.
+He returned to Iran in 1916 and died aged 81 in 1968 in Isfahan.

-He was buried in Takht-e Pulad cemetery.
+He was buried in Takht-e Foulad cemetery.